ScytedTV-Studios/www.scyted.tv/_posts/2024-02-12-clever-remarks.md

 **Q: Do I *have* to use my Camera?**
 <br>
 A: Yes, you do.
 We are considering alternatives such as VTubers and self-animated characters, but we have no timeline on when this might be allowed, if at all.
+Things like masks or other face coverings that make it difficult to see you are also no allowed.
+Religious or other belief-based coverings will be allowed as long as it doesn't interfere with the flow of the show (like making it impossible to see or hear you at all).
 <br><br>

 **Q: Is the show NSFW?**